Czech Airlines: The 1990s and 2000s

 In late 2012, ČSA Czech Airlines announced expansion plans and the resumption of long-haul flights in summer 2013 with Airbus A330 aircraft between Prague and Seoul.
 Starting in March 2013, it operated direct flights from Prague to Perm, Nice, Munich, Zurich, Seoul, and Florence.

 After stock sales to Korean Air on 10 April 2013, ČSA Czech Airlines was owned by Czech Aeroholdings a.s.
 (56%) and Korean Air Lines Co., Ltd. (44%).
 On May 14, 2013, Czech Airlines Extraordinary General shareholders' meeting elected Cho Won-tae as a new member of its supervisory board.
 Cho replaced Petr Matousek, who resigned from his position on the supervisory board.
 This personnel change took effect on 1 June 2013 as a result of Korean Air's equity purchase.

+In 2014, the airline sold its Airbus 320s, as it had become unprofitable to fly them due to low load factor and high maintenance costs.
+In the summer of 2015, the fleet consisted of seventeen planes: seven Turboprops, nine Airbus A319s, and one long-haul Airbus A330 that was leased to the airline by Korean Air.

+Erosion under Smartwings
-In April 2015, Travel Service Group bought 34% of the airline, over which Korean Air had an option.
-In 2016, the airline returned to profit for the first time in several years.

-On 6 October 2017, Korean Air announced the sale of its 44% stake in Czech Airlines, which it had held for four years, to Travel Service.
+In April 2015, Travel Service Group bought 34% of the airline, with Korean Air not exercising their first-preference option for the stake.
+On 6 October 2017, Korean Air announced the sale of its 44% stake, which it had held for four years, to Travel Service.
 Travel Service by then owned 78.9% of ČSA.
 Czech state company Prisko owned 20% of ČSA.
 Travel Service later also acquired Prisko's stake, increasing its stake to 97.74%.

-In 2014, the airline sold its Airbus 320s, as it had become unprofitable to fly them due to low load factor and high maintenance costs.
-In the summer of 2015, the fleet consisted of seventeen planes: seven Turboprops, nine Airbus A319s, and one long-haul Airbus A330 that was leased to the airline by Korean Air.
+The remaining 2.26% of ČSA was owned by insurance company Česká Pojišťovna.